-I work in Stirling's History, Heritage and Politics Division as a Senior Lecturer in Heritage and Conservation.
+I work in Stirling's History, Heritage and Politics Division as a Professor in Heritage and Conservation.
 I am a member of our cross-Faculty Environment, Heritage and Policy Centre and an active contributor to the University's Cultural Heritage research programme.

 I spent over 20 years working in cultural heritage - mainly for Historic Scotland - before returning to academia in 2010.
 Graduating from University College London with a degree in Medieval Archaeology, I completed my archaeology PhD at the University of Glasgow.
 Before joining Stirling in 2014, I was an archaeology lecturer at Glasgow and Aberdeen universities.